Seagate/cortx-motr/doc/motr-in-prose.md

 Lustre is a cluster file-system, designed in late 90s early 00s by Peter Braam at CMU.
-Lustre was developed by ClusterFS, which was acquired by Sun Microsystems, which was acquired by Oracle, Lustre IP was then acquired by Xyratex, which was acquired by Seagate.
+Lustre was developed by ClusterFS, which was acquired by Sun Microsystems, which was acquired by Oracle, Lustre IP was then acquired by Xyratex, which was acquired by Seagate—file systems habent sua fata.
 Lustre is highly successful in the HPC space, running on 7 to 9 supercomputers from Top10 list.
 Lustre is different from Motr in a number of ways:
 * Lustre is a strictly client-server system.
 There are client nodes, that issue file system operations to server nodes;